Lille Strandstræde 12: Architecture

 Lille Strandstræde 12 owes its current appearance to an adaptation in 1858.
-The four central bays of the two-storey building were tipped by a triangular pediment until then but it was replaced by a mansard roof clad with red tiles.
+The four central bays of the two-storey building were topped by a triangular pediment until then but it was replaced by a mansard roof clad with red tiles.
 The brick facade was at the same time rendered in a red colour with two white cornice bands.

 The rear side of the building is constructed with red-painted timber framing and ocher-coloured infills.
 A nine-bay half-timbered side wing extends from the rear side of the building along the north side of a cobbled courtyard.
 The first four bays of the side wing are topped by a mansard roof and the remaining five bays by a monopitched roof.

 The side wing is attached to a half-timbered rear wing.
 A gateway in the cross wing provides access to a second courtyard.

 Today

 Lille Strandstræde 12 has been divided into condominiums and is jointly owned by the owners through E/F Lille Strandstræde 12.